MartinPerry/cyclone-detector/README.md

 // ======================================================================
 // ======================================================================
 ```
-We have choosed this because we did not want to add any 3rd party dependencies.
-Usually GRIB or NetCDF libraries
+We have choosen this because we did not want to add any 3rd party dependencies.
-are large projects and precompiled libraries may not be compatible with all configurations.
+Usually, GRIB or NetCDF libraries are large projects and precompiled libraries may not be compatible with all configurations.
 This way, the demo program is independent on external libraries and can be used as it is.